 Nanny Taxes in Nevada

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Nevada’s state minimum wage of $11.25/hour for workers without health benefits ($10.25/hour for employees who have health benefits) applies.
-Starting on July 1, 2024, there will be a single rate of $12/hour as the state will eliminate its two-tiered minimum wage system based on whether health benefits are offered.
+Nevada’s state minimum wage of $12/hour applies.
+The state has eliminated its two-tiered minimum wage system based on whether health benefits are offered.

-Live-out household employees in Nevada whose hourly rate is less than one-and-a-half times the minimum wage are due overtime after eight hours worked in a day unless the employee’s scheduled shift is 10 hours/day for four calendar days within any scheduled week of work.
-Otherwise, live-out household employees are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Live-out household employees in Nevada whose hourly rate is less than one-and-a-half times the minimum wage are due overtime after eight hours worked in a day unless the employee’s scheduled shift is 10 hours/day for four calendar days within any scheduled work week.
+Otherwise, live-out household employees must be paid at least time and a half for hours worked over 40 in a seven-day workweek.
 A live-in household employee can be exempted from overtime rules if they and their employer agree in writing to the exemption.

 Domestic Workers’ Bill of Rights

 Nevada has adopted a Domestic Workers’ Bill of Rights that entitles household employees to overtime for hours worked over 40 in a workweek.
 Live-in employees can be excluded from overtime.
-Household employees should be paid for all working hours, including sleeping and meal times if they are required to be on duty.
-They also receive at least one day off per week and a minimum of two consecutive days off at least once per month.
+Household employees should be paid for all working hours, including sleeping and meal times, if required to be on duty.
+They also receive at least one day off per week and a minimum of two consecutive days off at least once monthly.

 In addition, employers must provide a written agreement that includes: